 Travel Guide: Things to do in Canandaigua Lake, NY

-This summer was my second time staying on Canandaigua Lake in the Finger Lakes Region of New York.
+This summer was my second time staying in Canandaigua, NY in the Finger Lakes Region.
 It’s becoming a tradition in my family to rent a house on the lake and spend good old fashioned quality time together.
-Though there are quite a few things to do in Canandaigua, NY and the surrounding area most of our time is spent enjoying the waterfront view!
+Though there are quite a few things to do in Canandaigua, New York and the surrounding area most of our time is spent enjoying the waterfront view!

 Where is Canandaigua?
 What is it known for?

 Canandaigua is located in Ontario County, New York.
 It lies on the north side of Canandaigua Lake.

 Canandaigua Lake is known as one of the cleanest lakes in New York State.
 It’s one of the largest glacial lakes that make up the Finger Lakes Region.
 The lake is 15.5 miles long and it’s maximum depth is 276 feet.

 Canandaigua’s shores aren’t short of beautiful million dollars homes, some of which are just for the summer.